veqtrus/vial_aes/README.md

 The EAX and GCM modes can be used to authenticate the encrypted message, as well as some additional plaintext data.
-If you need to authenticate such associated data, `vial_aes_auth_data()` needs to be called before encryption/decryption.
+If you need to authenticate such associated data, `vial_aes_auth_final()` needs to be called before encryption/decryption.

 After your message is processed, you must append the tag at the end of the encrypted message, or when decrypting, check the received tag.
 The tag is 16 bytes long (unless truncated, which is not recommended for GCM).

-After each message you need to reinitialise the context with a new unique nonce.
+After each message you need to reset the context with a new unique nonce.

 Alternatively you can compute your own CMAC tags with the respective functions, however if you encrypt in CBC mode a different key needs to be used for CMAC.